We are The voice

-Executive responsibility for all retail conduct matters, including payments, credit, general insurance and savings across retail and private banking portfolios: Accountable to Retail Bank, Commercial and Corporate Bank, Private Bank and new/ challenger bank CEOs for development and delivery of sector specific strategies.
+Executive responsibility for all retail conduct matters, including payments, credit, general insurance and savings across commercial, retail and private banking portfolios: Accountable to Retail, Bunsiness, Private Specialist and new/ challenger bank CEOs for development and delivery of sector specific strategies.

-Active senior-level engagement with EU and UK politicians, regulators, consumer advocates and policy makers (including the newly established Payment Systems Regulator) on a range of issues to rebuild trust, champion growth and support consumers.
+Active senior-level engagement with EU and UK politicians, regulators, consumer advocates and policy makers on a range of issues to rebuild trust, champion growth and support consumers.

-Pendar has responsibility for strategic thought leadership and research at the BBA.
+Pendar has responsibility for strategic thought leadership, economics and research at the BBA.
 He liaises with senior stakeholders within the industry, regulatory bodies, advisory firms and policy teams on a range of priority issues that impact the industry.

 Prior to joining the BBA he was a Director at HSBC’s Commercial Banking Strategy and Planning team where he helped develop the wholesale digital strategy and international markets’ operating model.
 Prior to that Pendar was the Director and Head of the Banking Cluster Strategy Practice at KPMG, where he led more than 50 major client projects over a 14 year period.
 His earlier career was focused on delivering strategic change programmes at PwC Consulting and Logica.
 He holds an engineering PhD from Imperial College.

 Corinna joined the BBA in 2013, initially as a consultant and latterly employed.
 She is responsible for the finance team and the programme management of new commercial initiatives and other special projects.